12 Halloween Fun Facts!

 Stingy Jack was a man who, according to Irish mythology - tricked the devil... as a result, he was forbidden entrance into both heaven and hell.
 He was condemned to wander the earth, waving his lantern to lead people away from their paths!

-Which translates to “Festival of the Hungry Ghosts” - during which fires are lit and food and gifts are offered to placate potentially vengeful and angry spirits!
+Which translates to “Festival of the Hungry Ghosts” - during which fires are lit and food and gifts are offered up to all those angry spirits!

 11. Want to see a Witch?